The Issues I'm Focused on.

 Protecting Taxpayers and Investing in Our Future

-I would support a “fair share” tax that would invest in public education and public transportation by creating an additional tax of four percentage points on annual income above one million dollars, with the one-million-dollar threshold adjusted each year to reflect cost-of-living increases.
+I support a “fair share” tax that would invest in public education and public transportation by creating an additional tax of four percentage points on annual income above one million dollars, with the one-million-dollar threshold adjusted each year to reflect cost-of-living increases.

 Supporting Working Families and the Right to Organize